Kalina67/Repoistala/README.md

 - **Personal Website**: A simple personal website to showcase my skills and projects.
 - **Todo List App**: A basic todo list application built with HTML, CSS, and JavaScript.

-## Contact

-Feel free to reach out through the contact form in the "Contact" section of my portfolio!

 ## Technologies Used